RobMakesThings/interactivevisualsbubbles/readme.txt

 text boxes? showing text on screen? maybe emoji only chat?

-enter a nickname?
+enter a nickname--3Chars-- emojis are best.

-choose an emoji?

 drawing shows on stage computer but not on other clients.

+---- style goals---
+z index
+animated intro with no prompt anymore, more seamless exp.